borglab/gtsfm/CLUSTER.md

       ```
     - Always provide absolute paths for all directories

-10. If you would like to check out the dask dashboard, you will need to do port forwarding from machine to your local computer:
+10. If you would like to check out the dask dashboard, you will need to do port forwarding from machine to your local computer
     - ```
       ssh -N -f -L localhost:local_port:localhost:machine_port username@machine_adress
       ```